-For the second Camino in this series I’ve chosen the Camino Portugués (Portuguese Way).
+For the second Camino in this series I’ve chosen el Camino Portugués (Portuguese Way).
 It’s the second most popular route to Santiago de Compostela, after the Camino Francés.
 And also, it is where I live.

 As the name suggests, the Camino Portugués goes to Santiago de Compostela from Portugal, but there are a couple of route variations to choose from:

 - The best known one is the central route.
 The most popular starting point for the Camino Central Portugués is Porto (Oporto in Spanish), which is 240 km from Santiago.
 If you walk 25 km per day on average, you will need around 10 days to complete it.

 Some people start their pilgrimage from the Portuguese capital, Lisbon (Lisboa in Spanish), which is further south.
 In this case, you will have to cover a distance of around 600 km.
 You will need approximately 25 days to complete it.

 - If you decide to start from Lisboa, you could also take el Camino Portugués interior once you reach Coimbra.
 This route will take you through the Portuguese towns of Viseu, Vila Real and Chaves.
 Once you enter Galicia the Camino Portugués interior joins the Vía de la Plata.